 Melvin Gordon wasn’t sure where he would play this year, but he knew that, no matter what happened, he wasn’t going to accept anything less than $10 million a year.
 The former LA Rams running back put his foot down and reportedly rejected a couple of offers that didn’t meet his demands.
 However, it appears that his ego was more valuable than his performance because he has now agreed to take a deal with the Denver Broncos that doesn’t quite reach his expectations.
 Gordon is ready to sign a two-year contract worth $16 million – giving him just $8 million a season – but he at least is getting a consolation prize. $13.5 million of that money is guaranteed.

-The Baltimore Ravens have decided its defense can do without Chris Wormley on the end.
-The team struck a deal to ship him off to the Pittsburgh Steelers in exchange for a couple of draft picks, and Pittsburgh is ready to start rebuilding its defensive line.
+The Baltimore Ravens have decided its defense can do without Chris Wormley in the end.
+The team struck a deal to ship him off to the Pittsburgh Steelers in exchange for a couple of NFL draft picks, and Pittsburgh is ready to start rebuilding its defensive line.
 Baltimore isn’t too concerned with the loss, though, as the team just picked up Calais Campbell and Michael Brockers to tow the defensive line.

 The Steelers are also ready to add some strength to the offense.
 Tight end Eric Ebron is moving from the Indianapolis Colts after signing a two-year deal worth $12 million.
 The former Pro Bowler will have to step up his game if he plans on sharing a lot of field time with Ben Roethlisberger.

 It now appears that Cam Newton’s time in the NFL might be coming to an end.
 The Carolina Panthers were hoping to trade the quarterback to another team, but can’t find any takers.
 Not too surprising, as Newton is suffering from Marino syndrome and has become more of a liability than an asset.
 With Teddy Bridgewater coming in to lead the team, Newton’s presence is no longer needed.